 The 81 guest rooms (including 33 suites) at Hôtel Fouquet’s Barrière are unbelievably spacious.
 We had a one-bedroom suite with two bathrooms and a massive living room area.
 Families have plenty of room to spread out here.
 The furnishings are plush and modern with rich fabrics and textures.

-Views vary from their lovely courtyard garden to the Champs-Élysées, to the Eiffel Tower, to the Avenue George V. In other words, if you are dreaming about something specific, make a request at the time of your reservation (use My Trip Planner if you want our help).
+Views vary from their lovely courtyard garden to the Champs-Élysées, to the Eiffel Tower, to the Avenue George V. In other words, if you are dreaming about something specific, make a request at the time of your reservation (Connect with a Family Travel Advisor if you want our help).